elad-bar/ha-blueiris/README.md

 - Sensors drop-down will be available only when MQTT component is defined
 - Audio sensors drop-down will include only audio support non-system camera
 - Connectivity and Motion sensors will be created only for non-system camera
-- In case none of the Audio, Connectivity and Motion binary sensors are being created, main binary sensor of Alerts will not be created as well
 - Profile's drop-down will be available only when admin user's credentials set to the integration
 - Once configuration manually changed, new camera that will be added will require manually setting configuration
 - To restore defaults which allows automatically adding new camera, check the check-box of Reset components settings to default

-**Component's drop-downs NONE option - work-around** As workaround for UI not allowing submitting the form without all fields with values, First option in each drop-down is NONE, as long as this option is checked, it will not allow checking other items

 ###### Auto-generating configurations files:
 Will create YAML with all the configurations in the config directory under blueiris.advanced_configurations.yaml: